 - Drink more water.
-While water is great for general health, it won’t do much for Acne.
+While adequate water consumption is great for general health, excess consumption won’t do much for Acne.

 - Exfoliate more.
 If you’ve got Acne, then your skin barrier is already damaged/impaired.
 Exfoliating more isn’t going to help you.
 You can’t just scrub Acne away!

 - Restrictive Diets.
-There are some links between certain dairy products and Acne – but what you eat generally isn’t going have much effect otherwise.
-Having said that, high glycaemic index foods and sugar, as well as saturated fats may trigger acne for some people.
+There are some links between certain dairy products and Acne – but what you eat generally isn’t going to have much effect otherwise.
+So, if you enjoy that Friday night pizza, keep enjoying it.

 - Get a tan.
-Stupidest advice we’ve ever seen.
+Worst advice we’ve ever seen.
 While some light sources (specific wavelengths) may help, laying out in the sun is only going to cause sun damage.
-So now you’re someone with Acne, a potential sun burn, and a higher risk of developing skin cancer.
+So now you’re someone with Acne, a potential sunburn, and a higher risk of developing skin cancer.

 It is important to work alongside a professional that can guide you through the complex nature of Acne – and work with you on finding a solution.

 Acne may clear up on its own, but it’s not advised to let it run its course as this may result in further issues such as post inflammatory hyperpigmentation and scarring, not to mention the psychological effects such as low self-esteem, self-confidence, and anxiety – all of which are common side-effects – especially in severe cases.